-The U.S. Open in New York City is one of the top tennis tournaments in the world.
+The US Open in New York City is one of the top tennis tournaments in the world.
 From the amazing aces to the 20-stroke rallies, simply being there can work up a serious appetite.
 Here are some of the best food and drink options, from fancy restaurants and wine bars to simple burger bungalows.

 1. With high ceilings, bright colors, and a casual yet still elegant wine and sushi bar, Aces is a fantastic option for all seafood lovers.
 The shrimp is sumptuous and the choice of wine is vast.
-If you have the Aces Platinum Package, you can even enjoy the flavorful cuisine in your suite.

 2. If you’re in the mood for something a little lighter, the Heineken Red Star Patio Café & Bar is available to all ticket holders, making it one of the best choices for grab-and-go offerings.
 With a view of the expansive Open grounds, the café provides fresh selections of sandwiches and salads paired (if you like) with a cocktail.